 In an increasing number of ways, research is showing that eating honey often has the opposite effect compared to the unhealthy effects of eating processed sugars.
-Think of a spoon of raw honey as similar to eating a fruit in healthiness, and quite the opposite of drinking a Coke.
+Think of a spoon of raw honey as similar to (or possibly even healthier than) eating a fruit in healthiness, and quite the opposite of drinking a Coke.

 - Keeping soft-set, or creamed, raw honey in cold storage is ideal for long-term storage.
 With liquid honey, cool or cold storage conditions can cause it to granulate or crystallize more rapidly.
 Crystallized honey can be returned to a liquid state by placing the container in a warm water bath (about 40 C / 100 F).